hjespers/teslams/README.md

 If you don't feel comfortable putting your password as a command line option (visible in the process table) or a file (visible to anyone who can read the file) then you can alternatively use the $TSLA_USERNAME and $TSLA_PASSWORD environment variables.
 These environment variable allow the execution of these apps in Heroku or other Platform-as-a-Service providers.

+Another alternative is to specify --id and --token in order to reuse an authentication token and avoid using login and password.
+A 90 day token can be generated using 'teslacmd -u username -p password --print_token'

 #teslams.js - The main library (for javascript programmers)

 Contains a library of functions and constants which allow the uses the TESLA "REST" API to get and set values on the Tesla Model S.